 My list of ingredients is a bit longer than that – and each ingredient has a specific job.
 Keep reading and I’ll explain more about what each thing does and how to get the perfect little Christmas trees out of them.

 Tips on Making Meringue Cookies

-- Be sure the house isn’t humid when you whip-up a batch.
+Be sure the house isn’t humid when you whip-up a batch.
 Meringue batter thrives off a cooler climate.
 I like to make these when I am not baking other cookies in the oven.

 It’s best to bake these at a low temperature for a longer period of time (as opposed to a high temperature for a shorter time).
 Be patient.
 They really do take 2 hours to bake.
 If you rush them, they won’t stabilize or turn out very well.

 Lemon juice or cream of tartar is a key ingredient for meringue.
 They act as stabilizers.
 This is how to get the meringue to stand up like Christmas trees.

 Pour in the granulated sugar slowly and surely.
 You’ll want the meringue batter to build up.
 If you add the sugar too quickly, it might make the meringue fall or have the incorrect texture.

 Check out our recipe below to make the cutest Christmas Tree Meringue Cookies.
 Your family will be blown away with how professional they look!